Scotland Skipper Hogg Sends Best Wishes To Infected Womens Player - UrduPoint

 "It's a huge thing and we're in the best possible place with the help of Dr James Robson to make sure we're doing all the appropriate things.
 We're thinking of all the girls," he added.

 "Normally we greet each other every single morning with a handshake.
-Whereas we've stopped that now and we're bumping elbows," the 27-year-old said.
+Whereas we've stopped that now and we're bumping elbows," he said at a Murrayfield which has been adorned with warnings on posters and anti-bacterial gel on the walls for the match "We're making sure we're doing everything we possibly can to stay safe and stay healthy," the 27-year-old added.

 In Italy, 197 people have died from the coronavirus, making it Europe's worst affected country while Scotland has 11 cases of COVID-19.